Who We Are

 ASPA is subject to the Associations Incorporation Legislation.
 Incorporated in New South Wales, ASPA has adopted the NSW Office of Fair Trading’s Model Rules as its constitution.
 Tracy Deasey is ASPA’s Public Officer.

-kylie valentine, Deputy Director and Senior Research Fellow, Social Policy Research Centre, University of New South Wales.
+Vice-President – Associate Professor kylie valentine, Research Director Social Policy Research Centre, The University of NSW

 *Lawrence, John (2006) Social Policy Research: 25 Years of a National Research Centre, The Social Policy Research Centre, The University of New South Wales: Sydney.